 Impulsive or defensive responses frequently make the problem worse and reduce the likelihood of a constructive resolution.
 You may have a more rational and insightful discussion if you maintain composure.

 Deep breathing exercises can help you feel less stressed right away.
-Take a few deep breaths through your nose, hold them for a moment, and then gently let them out through your lips.
-Repeat a number of times to maintain your composure.
+Please take a few deep breaths through your nose, hold them for a moment, and gently let them out through your lips.
+Repeat several times to maintain your composure.

-We frequently have the instinct to attack back in order to defend ourselves when we feel personally attacked.
-However, usually speaking, fighting back only serves to boost how the attackers perceive us as individuals.
+We frequently have the instinct to attack back to defend ourselves when we feel personally attacked.
+However, usually speaking, fighting back only boosts how the attackers perceive us as individuals.
 If you act in a manner that is at odds with your values, it may also cause guilt.

 If possible, take a quick pause to refocus.
 A brief break from the situation can give you a fresh point of view.